ascsn/pubsly/README.md

 ## Acknowledgements

-This Research Products Portal was developed by the [Advanced Scientific Computing and Statistics Network (ASCSN)](https://ascsn.net).
+Pubsly was developed by the [Advanced Scientific Computing and Statistics Network (ASCSN)](https://ascsn.net).